Status and species overview

 Land managers are encouraged to burn in the early dry or storm season and to utilise cool fires that are more likely to retain hollow logs and stags used by quolls.
 Retaining unburnt patches also ensures the availability of shelter for protection from predators and maintains habitat for prey species.
 The burning of small areas (100-500 ha only) in a single burn is encouraged, with 50% mosaic.
 Land managers should avoid burning during the dry season when young are born as this limits their chance of survival to adulthood.
 Northern Quoll Fire Management

-The size of a small cat, the northern quoll is brown to greyish-brown with white spots.
+The northern quoll, the size of a cat, is brown to greyish-brown with white spots.
 It has a cream to white belly and a tail with sparse fur.

 They feed primarily on insects, but may occasionally feed on small mammals, birds, snakes, lizards and frogs but will also consume fruit, including figs. northern quolls will change their diets according to season and food availability.